Avaray/steam-status-signature-generator/README.md

 - [ ] Auto-creating of `config.php` file if it doesn't exist.
 - [ ] Possibility to pass data in URL (use [parse_ur](https://www.php.net/manual/en/function.parse-url.phpl) for that) or as [parameters](https://www.php.net/manual/en/reserved.variables.argv.php).
 - [ ] Support for multiple users (up to 100).
+- [ ] Workflow for genrating example images.